 What you can spend your direct payments on

 You can use your direct payment to pay for the support that you need to meet your eligible care and support needs.
 The details will be set out in your care and support plan.

 - Pay a care agency to support you with daily tasks

 - Buy small pieces of equipment that will support your independence

 - Pay for a short break away from home to give your carer a break

-The services you buy have to meet the goals agreed in your care and support plan and they need to be legal, affordable and safe.
+The services you buy must meet the goals agreed in your care and support plan and they must be legal, affordable and safe.

 Vibrance provide a range of information and advice about direct payments.
 They can also manage your direct payment for you and support you with recruitment and payroll if you decide to employ a personal assistant.

 - Email: firstname.lastname@example.org